-NNI relies heavily on its members to continue its work.
-The membership elects the Board of Trustees.
-A variety of corporations and foundations also contribute to NNI’s mission.
-NNI recognizes corporate, foundation and individual and member donors through its Circle of Friends.
+NNI relies heavily on you to continue its work.
+A variety of corporations and foundations also contribute to NNI's mission.
+NNI publically recognizes corporate, foundation, and individual donors.

 NNI is registered with the U.S. Treasury Department as a tax-exempt 501 (c)(3) organization.
-See the Institute's latest Form 990 and the archive for past years.
 A copy of the Institute's latest annual filing may be obtained from the Institute directly or from the Office of the Attorney General, Charities Bureau, 120 Broadway, New York, NY 10271.

 Join NNI and help tell the story of the Dutch legacy in America.